Merna177/CompleteSentence/README.md

 # CompleteSentence
-complete the sentence using rnn
+complete the sentence using RNN (get familiar with RNN)